What do nuns do?

 Although they live in different ways, all nuns have the same mission:

-Some do so from contemplation; others, from action.
+Some do it through contemplation; others, through action.

-But both are invisible pillars that support the body of the Church.
+But both are invisible pillars that uphold the Body of the Church.

 “If the Church is a body, cloistered nuns are the heart that prays,